Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: Experimental Results

-Table \ref{tab:performance_summary} presents average measured performance for representative source codes and LASSI-EE-generated codes on both AMD MI100 and NVIDIA A100 GPUs.
-We list select applications from small to larger lines of code (Table \ref{tab:sourcecode}) with full data on all 22 applications in Appendix E Table 13.
+Our experiments comprise 1,320 trials (22 applications × 2 platforms × 30 trials per application-platform pair).
+Table~\ref{tab:performance_summary} presents measured performance for the applications on both AMD MI100 and NVIDIA A100 GPUs.
 For each application, the consumed energy (J), average instantaneous power (W), and runtime (s) for the source code are averaged over 30 independent trials.
 The corresponding LASSI-EE measurements are averaged over only those trials that passed the LLM-as-a-Judge screening and consumed less total energy than the source code, with differences shown in parentheses.
 The `Best Trial' columns report pipeline metadata for the lowest-energy code generation attempt for the application/GPU pair. `Self-Corrections' indicates iterations required to fix compilation or execution errors (see the \emph{Self-correction Loop} in Figure~\ref{fig:lassiee-pipeline}), and `Iterations for EE' is the iteration number where the most energy-efficient code was generated.
 For example, the best \texttt{segment-reduce} refactoring on MI100 had no bugs and was generated during the fourth refactoring attempt.

-Average pipeline runtime per trial is typically around 30 minutes, ranging from 10 minutes to outliers of 80-114 minutes (Appendix E Table 13).
+\textsl{Pipeline Cost.} Average pipeline runtime per trial is approximately 30 minutes, with a range from about 10 minutes to outliers of 80--114 minutes (Table~\ref{tab:performance_summary}).
+Two factors drive trial duration.
+Compilation or execution failures trigger self-correction iterations that add overhead.
+Stage 3 also continues as long as the pipeline keeps finding improvements, with each new improvement resetting the counter of consecutive non-improving iterations that gates termination (§\ref{sec:lassiee_3}).
+Trials in which the pipeline finds gains late in Stage 3 therefore terminate later than trials that plateau early.